 The children take part in decision-making in the school through the School Council.
 Each class has a representative to put forward their views.
-The school has Healthy School status and encourages healthy eating and physical exercise including walking to school.
+The school has a Healthy School Policy and encourages healthy eating and physical exercise as part of enabling our whole community to have a healthy lifestyle.

-Sex and Relationship Education
+Relationship and Sex Education

-Sex and relationship education is taught throughout the school.
-Our policy was recently revised with the staff and parents.
+Relationship and Sex education is taught throughout the school.
+Our policy is regularly revised with the staff and parents.
 It is taught within a trusting, safe environment where children have the confidence to ask questions.
 The policy emphasises the value of family life, of loving relationships and of respect for others.
-Parents and carers have the right to withdraw their children from all or part of the Sex and Relationships Education provided at school except for those parts included in the statutory Science National Curriculum.
+Parents and carers are informed before the lessons start and have the right to withdraw their children from all or part of the Relationships and Sex Education provided at school except for those parts included in the statutory Science National Curriculum.
 Those who wish to exercise this right should talk with the class teacher.
 The issue of withdrawal will be handled as sensitively as possible and alternative arrangements will be made for any child withdrawn from this aspect of the curriculum.